codefellows-sea-js-401d8-assignments/lab-19-cowsay-client/lab-jeff/README.md

 ###Instructions###
-From the root directory of 'lab-jeff' run the following command in your terminal:
+From the root directory of 'lab-jeff' run the following command in your terminal to install dependencies:

 `npm install`

+From the root directory of 'lab-jeff' run the following command in your terminal to run the linter:

+`npm run lint`

 ###Test###